PranavBawgikar/js-notes/css.md

 <mark>Block-level elements, by default have a width of 100% or we can say that they cover the entire width of the viewport.
 Images are an inline element</mark>

-### Visibility Property
-visibility: hidden;

-When visibility is set to none, space for the element is reserved but for display set to none, no space is reserved or blocked for the element.
 ### Alpha Channel in RGBA
 It decides the opacity of a color, it ranges from 0 to 1 `rgba(255, 0, 0, 0.5)`
 ### em & rem
 1em means match the font size of the parent.
 The rem unit is short for Root Em.
 That means it's always relative to the "root" of our document.
 The root of an HTML page is always the html element.
-### Position Property
-This property sets how an element is positioned in a document.
-position: static / relative / absolute / fixed
-1. static - By default all the elements are static (the top, right, bottom, left and z-index properties have no effect)
-2. relative - element is relative to itself. (the top, right, bottom, left and z-index properties will work)
-3. absolute - positioned relative to its closest positioned/non-static ancestor.
-4. fixed - relative to the browser.
-### z-index
-It decides the stack level of elements.
-Overlapping elements with a larger z-index cover those with a smaller one.

 ### background-size Property
 background-size: cover / contain / auto
 1. cover: It covers the whole container without leaving any empty space.